AmirRghp/Rag-System-with-Ollama/README.md

 ```bash
 ollama serve
 ```
-If you like use Ollama on cmd you can use this prompt :
+If you like use LLM model on cmd you can use this prompt :
 ```bash
 ollama run llama3.2
 ```